Age of Apocalypse: X-Man

 The protagonist of X-Man is Nate Grey, a mutant born of Cyclops' and Jean Grey's DNA, and the most powerful telekinetic in the world.
 He lives under the guidance of his father figure Forge, who leads a group of outcasts consisting of Mastermind, Toad, Brute, and Sauron, who attack trains and factories of Apocalypse while masquerading as a theatre troupe.
 This title replaced Cable.

+X-Men: Omega

+X-Men: Omega was published in June 1995 and concluded the "Age of Apocalypse" crossover story.

 Characters and affiliations

 Mutant heroes

 The only then-existing major mutant character missing in the original Age of Apocalypse is Psylocke.
 When the "Age of Apocalypse" storyline was revisited a decade later, she appeared in X-Men: Age of Apocalypse #4 in Asian form.
 Her origin remains unknown.
 There has been no explanation of what she was doing during the original Age of Apocalypse, other than the fact that she had some kind of past connection with Weapon X.

 Other anti-Apocalypse forces

 Besides the X-Men and its many offshoots, the Human High Council remains as the only other power opposing Apocalypse.
 Unlike the X-Men, however, the Human High Council considers the extermination of mutants as a viable option.
 Bolivar and Moira Trask, as well as Brian Braddock, are the major proponents for a mutant holocaust.
 Secretly, the Human High Council supports the Human Underground Resistance.

-X-Universe also reveals the fate of several other individuals.
+X-Universe also reveals the fate of several non-mutants individuals.
 Peter Parker was executed because he was a potential contact for Gwen Stacy.
-T'Challa and Namor perished when Wakanda and Atlantis were attacked by Apocalypse.
+T'Challa and Namor perished when Apocalypse attacked Wakanda and Atlantis.
 Frank Castle went missing following a mutant raid on a Buddhist temple where he had sought peace after the death of his family.
-Reed Richards and Johnny Storm sacrificed themselves in the evacuation of Manhattan Island.
+Reed Richards and Johnny Storm sacrificed themselves in the evacuation of Manhattan.